hackclub/OnBoard/README.md

 ### 3. Upload to a Vendor and Take a Screenshot

-Upload your Gerber files to whatever vendor you prefer [^1] and add them to you cart.
-JLCPCB is the default PCB manufacturer, but you can shop around [^2].
+Upload your Gerber files to JLCPCB.com and add them to you cart.
+JLCPCB is the default PCB manufacturer, but you can shop around [^3] if there's a specific one you want to use [^4].
 Once completed, take a screenshot with cost included!
 > If you're curious what all the settings are about or how to order for assembly, check out our [`ordering_from_JLCPCB.md`](./docs/ordering_from_JLCPCB.md) doc!

 **Note:** Your screenshot is **VITAL** since your project cannot be approved without it.
 You'll include the screenshot in your PR later.

-[^1]: Don't know which ones you can use?
+[^3]: Don't know which ones you can use?
 Check out [`VENDORS.md`](./VENDORS.md) for more info!
-[^2]: If outside the US you may be charged customs which aren't covered by the grant!
+[^4]: If outside the US you may be charged customs which aren't covered by the grant!
 Check beforehand.

 ### 4. Fork!